KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Optional:
 * A models directory for multiple models
 * A model to store predictions- the data can used to retrain the model
-* A django admin to see user responses and predictions in real time and interact with the data
+* A Django admin to see user responses and predictions in real time and interact with the data

 The code is in the repo [django_irisml](https://github.com/wsvincent/django_irisml).
 You can try it out at [DjangoforDataScience.com](https://djangofordatascience.com/).